JoanaPina/Getting-and-Cleaning-Data/README.md

 Files within this repository:

+ - CodeBook.md: Book that describes the data used in the project.

  - run_analysis.R: Script with the R code used to get and clean the dataset.

- - CodeBook.md: Book that describes the variables, the data, and any transformations or work that was performed to clean up the data.

  - tidy_dataset.txt: Text file with the tidy data frame after all the cleaning.